- Chapter 1 What is HubSpot?

 Because they can be tricky to operate and maintain, B2B tech firm websites don't get the kind of attention they deserve.
 Traditional CMSs require you to constantly worry about your website's security and performance.
 In addition, your business can also face scaling obstacles as it grows, especially if you need the website's developer to do basic updates.

 So what's the solution?
 A user-friendly content management system (CMS) that your marketing team can drive.

 HubSpot built a CMS to target these pain points and help marketers take control of the business's website, with a focus on lead generation.
 Rapidly growing businesses benefit from the CMS Hub's speed, security, and scalability.
-The CMS Hub takes the hassle out of managing software, which enables users to focus on creating a remarkable website experience for their customers, unlike traditional CMS which become more difficult to use over time.
+CMS Hub takes the hassle out of managing software, which enables users to focus on creating a remarkable website experience for their customers with user-friendly drag and drop functionality, unlike traditional CMS which becomes more difficult to use over time.

 How does the HubSpot CMS compare to other CMS like WordPress, Joomla, Silverstripe and Squarespace?

 There’s a vast array of CMS platforms out there, with WordPress being the most commonly used.
 But there are plenty of others we work with regularly on customer projects, such as Drupal, Joomla, Squarespace, Wix or the homegrown Silverstripe.